 - glue dots or double-sided tape

 I had been seeing lots of beautiful fall framed leaves in all the Hearth & Hand new fall line pictures.
 I wanted mine to look the same, so I ordered three of the wood float frames from Hearth & Hand by Magnolia.
 For some reason, no local Target in our area had them in stock.
 Imagine that!

-I ordered two 9×11 sized frames and one 6×8 frame.
-I planned on the smaller one for my kitchen floating shelves and the other two on the family area shelving.
+I ordered two 9×11-sized frames and one 6×8 frame.
+I planned on the smaller one for my kitchen floating shelves and the other two for the family area shelving.
 Keep in mind you want to make sure they will be proportional to the area you will be using them.